ericevanthomas/touchy-hugo/exampleSite/content/post/the-grenadines.md

 ### Listen To Sounds in the Grenadines

-<figure> <figcaption></figcaption> <audio controls src="/images/nethermead-blog-carriacou-and-sandy-island-audio.mp3"> Your browser does not support the <code>audio</code> element. </audio> </figure> <p>
+<figure> <figcaption></figcaption> <audio controls src="/images/nethermead-blog-audio-svg.mp3"> Your browser does not support the <code>audio</code> element. </audio> </figure> <p>

 ### Grenadines Impressions & Experiences

-<span class="impressions">Sailing by Kick 'Em Jenny underwater volcano.
-Ex-pats and salty sailors at Tyrell Bay.
-Walking tour of little stores in the hills of Carriacou.
-Impromptu music.
-Less rain.
-Gusts of wind.
-Sleepless nights checking on the anchor.
-Leon sands a coconut.
-Gorgeous Sandy Island surrounded by reef.
-Anchorage fills up with our cruising friends.
-Strip of white sand and pelicans crashing down.
-Natural kiddie pool perfect for Margot.
-5-star chef at Paradise Beach.
-Laundry piling up.
-Missing home.
-Missing lettuce.
-Hillsborough is the Venice Beach of Carriacou.
-Dinghy has a leak.
-Always bailing water.</span>
+<span class="impressions">Boats selling lobster and banana bread.
+Raise yellow quarantine flag and wait for clearance.
+Hot walk to beautiful suspension bridge on Union Island.
+Forgot snacks.
+Bought eight sweet coconut buns, a loaf of bread, a slice of cake, a Sprite, and a beer.
+Grenadines popular spot for kite surfing.
+Stunning entrance to Salt Whistle Bay in Mayreau.
+White sand beach lined with brightly colored sarongs blowing in the wind.
+Island dotted with cactus, empty restaurants, an abandoned hotel, and children’s laughter.
+Grocery store called First Stop.
+27-knot gusts at night.
+Charters come in and out.
+No ATM.
+Turtles swimming around boat in Tobago Cays.
+Eating more from cans.
+Alex feels sublime on her birthday.
+Swimming near purple sea fans.
+Eric spots a nurse shark.
+Tired from always trying to keep kids safe.
+Kids buzzing with energy at 6:30am, like a shaken up soda bottle waiting to pop.
+Exhausted.
+Tears on the beach.
+Highs are high and lows are low.
+Nudity is illegal in Bequia, but so is camouflage clothing.
+Leon changed his camo shorts.
+Jay’s Sweet Spot feels like home.
+Fruit and veggie stalls on every corner.
+People sit with each other rather than sit with their phones.</span>

 <br>